What you should include on your resume

 • "Good communication skills"

 Remember, hiring managers/recruiters are looking at heaps of resumes and on average look at resumes for 7 seconds before deciding to continue or not.
-Spend the time now to put together a winning resume with the above tips and be once step closer to landing your dream job.
+Put together a winning resume with the above tips and you'll be one step closer to landing your dream job.

 About this author